madprops/airc/README.md

 Changes to any config through commands are saved automatically in `/configs/botname.json`.

 `config.json` is left intact and used for default values.

 ---

+Access to ai and rules can be defined.

+This is controlled by the `allow_ask` and `allow_rules` configs.

+These can be: `all`, `users`, or `admins`.

+For instance if `allow_ask` is set to `users`, only added users (and admins) can ask questions to ai.

+If `allow_rules` is set to `all`, any user in the room can change the bot's rules with `!ur`.

+If they're set to `admins`, that functionality is reserved to the bot's admins.

+If a user is an admin it gets access to all commands.

+---